subhatanay/ai-loadbalancer/AI_Load_Balancer_Dissertation_Report.md

 *   **Prometheus**: The core of the stack, Prometheus scrapes and stores time-series metrics from all microservices, the load balancer, and the host systems.
 *   **Grafana**: Provides visualization for the data stored in Prometheus.
 Pre-configured dashboards offer at-a-glance views of system KPIs, including request rates, latency, error rates, resource utilization, and the RL-Agent's decision patterns.
 *   **Micrometer**: A vendor-neutral application metrics facade integrated into each Spring Boot service to expose JVM-level and application-level metrics in a Prometheus-compatible format.
-*   **Fluent Bit**: A lightweight log processor and forwarder used in the Kubernetes deployment to aggregate logs from all pods, enabling centralized log analysis.
+*   **Fluent Bit**: A lightweight log processor and forwarder that collects logs from all running pods within the Kubernetes cluster.
+*   **OpenSearch**: The aggregated logs from Fluent Bit are sent to an OpenSearch cluster.
+OpenSearch provides a powerful, scalable search engine and visualization interface (OpenSearch Dashboards), allowing developers to easily search, analyze, and create dashboards from the centralized log data to debug issues and monitor application behavior.

 **Significance for the AI Load Balancer:**
 *   **Provides the Senses for the RL-Agent**: The monitoring stack is not just for human operators; it is a fundamental part of the AI's control loop.
 The RL-Agent uses Prometheus as its "eyes and ears" to observe the state of the environment before making a decision.